 Features and utilities

-BlueJeans is compatible with Windows, Mac, Linux, iOS/iPadOS and Android, and can be accessed through all major browsers.
+BlueJeans is compatible with Windows (opens in new tab), Mac (opens in new tab), Linux (opens in new tab), iOS/iPadOS (opens in new tab) and Android (opens in new tab), and can be accessed through all major browsers.
 The software includes a number of stand-out features that will appeal to business owners and professionals.
 For example, meeting recordings can be broken down into chapters, with segment highlights, task assignment and smart follow-up.

 On top of the fact that meetings have no time limit, hosts can create up to 20 breakout sessions and distribute participants as needed, great for collaborating on subtasks.
 You can easily share your screen, annotate with whiteboard functions, and even allow remote desktop access to an assignee—great for smooth presentations.
 However, we did miss the ability to blur out backgrounds for greater privacy and distraction-free meetings.

 Administrators have advanced user management features, and can enable or disable features on a company-wide or group basis.